johnrraymond/greatlibraryserver/readme.md

 4. Remove the heavy node_modules commits jrr made and move to using package.json
 5. Add twitter-like capabilities for the messaging components of the site
 6. Add domain name marketplace to the site
-7. Create a react-native e-reader for the books in the library
+7. Create a react-native ereader for the books in the library
 8. Finish this list

 # Getting Started